spiceai/cookbook/file/README.md

 select avg(passenger_count) from yellow_taxis;
 ```

-You should see the following output.
+You should see the following output:

 ```output
 sql> select avg(passenger_count) from yellow_taxis;